 Please note, it is advised you arrive fifteen minutes before your scheduled start time to ensure a prompt start.

 Seminar tickets are £40 when booked in advance.
+If you wish to attend more than one Travel Writing or Travel Photography Seminar additional tickets can be purchased for only £30*!
 This also includes your Adventure Travel Show entry for that day.
-Tickets will be on sale soon.

 (Seminar tickets can be purchased on the day at the show for £45, but due to the limited numbers it is advisable to book in advance to ensure your place.
 Please note, on the door purchased tickets do not include show entry).